When Dogs Pay

 When Dogs Land in the Wrong Hands

 Anyway, I was really happy for her.
 She stopped training with our group though for some reason.
 I think she wanted to focus on Agility, and my focus at the time was more obedience.
 Though the way we trained, wouldn’t have affected her goals.
 But, I guess that’s not really important.
-I met her and Kira at a beach one day and I invited her to come with me to the Schutzhund club in Hamilton.
-There she could meet the owners of Kira’s sire and dam and catch up with Kira’s brothers and sisters as well.
+I met her and her pup at a beach one day and I invited her to come with me to the Schutzhund club in Hamilton.
+There she could meet the owners of her pup’s sire and dam and catch up with her pup’s brothers as well.

-It must have been about a year later that my friends (at the time, this is also the story of the end of that friendship, I just cannot justify being friends with anyone who would rather have a dog put to sleep than save their life, but I digress) Estelle and Michalla told me that Theresa was having trouble with Kira.
+It must have been about a year later that my friends at the time (this is also the story of the end of that friendship, I just cannot justify being friends with anyone who would rather have a dog put to sleep than save their life, but I digress) told me that the lady who owned that Malinois pup was having trouble with her.
 I was having a friend out to do a seminar (trust, me, Delta was no walk in the park!
-I had invited my friend out because I was having trouble with Delta as well) and I invited Theresa to join us.
-I wanted Kira and Theresa to get the help they needed.
+I had invited my friend out because I was having trouble with Delta as well) and I invited the lady with her Malinois to join us as well because I wanted them to get the help they needed as well.

 I realised there was some tension so I even said that I wouldn’t attend it if it meant that she could get help.
-I mean, I got the feeling that the tension was mostly between me and Theresa.
-I don’t pretend to be the easiest person to get along with.
+I mean, I don’t pretend to be the easiest person to get along with.
 I’m very blunt and to the point.
 OK, and opinionated.
+But that doesn’t mean that I enjoy seeing people fail!
 The offer was never taken up.

 Puppies & Problems

 Anyway, I found myself with a litter of puppies, they were about 3 weeks old – and the sire was a dog I did not want to use.
-The same sire as Theresa’s Kira had.
+The same sire as the other Malinois pup.
 Firstly, I’d heard that one of his pups, owned by the breeder, had badly attacked a visitor without provocation.
-Plus I already knew that Theresa’s Malinois had run across a field to attack another dog.
+Plus I already knew that the other lady’s Malinois had run across a field to attack another dog.

-Everyone else knew this too in the Malinois communeity so that made it very difficult to find any homes for my 6 puppies.
-Anyway, Estelle contacted me and told me that Theresa was having Kira put to sleep.
+Everyone else knew this too in the Malinois community so that made it very difficult for me to find any homes for any of my 6 puppies.
+Anyway, one of my so called friends contacted me and told me that the lady was having her Malinois put to sleep.
 Immdiately I jumped in and organised 3 possible homes for her.
 Because 1 half sibling getting put to sleep for aggression was bad enough, but having 2 half siblings put to sleep was not good for my precious litter, or Malinois!
+But not only that, the Malinois didn’t need to be put to sleep because I could easily find 3 homes more than capable to have her and train her!

-Anyway, when I begged Estelle to tell Theresa I had a range of homes lined up for Kira, Estelle replied “I don’t really know how much I want to be involved with this”.
+Anyway, when I begged my ex-friend to tell the lady with the Malinois that I had a range of homes lined up for her dog, but my friend replied “I don’t really know how much I want to be involved with this”.
 Are you kidding me?
 A dog is about to lose her life, and you are not prepared to do ANYTHING to try and help the dog?
 You do not want to help save a dog’s life?
 I was disgusted!
+And that from someone who was a Vet Nurse, I really struggled to comprehend the situation!
 I couldn’t believe it!
-The people with the homes ended up contacting Theresa directly.
+The people with the homes ended up contacting the lady directly.
 But I fear it was too late.

-Theresa’s other dogs were aggressive, and her GSD Bear had also sprinted across a field to attack my own dog, Kaz (not that Kaz is entirely innocent).
-So, really Kira didn’t have much hope.
+The lady’s other dogs were aggressive, and one of her GSDs had also sprinted across a field to attack my own dog, Kaz (not that Kaz is entirely innocent).
+So, really her Malinois didn’t have much hope.
 Especially when it comes to Malinois, you cannot expect them to make good decisions, they’re just not that kind of dog.
 Consequences for bad decisions need to be part of their education.

 And Malinois are not the only breed who needs this.
 Most dogs benefit from clear rules and a mix of positive consequences for good choices and negative consequences for bad choices.

 I worry about Malinois in particular and I worry about the uproar in banning tools.
-To be honest, I rarely use any tools anyway, it’s too difficult to remember to charge them, etc. But I still see the value in being able to use them.
-And I feel it’s important to teach all of my dogs how prong collars and e-collars work, incase the tool is required for whatever reason (e.g. Kiwi Aversion training, etc).
+To be honest, I rarely use any tools anyway, it’s too difficult to remember to charge my electric collars, etc. But I still see the value in being able to use them.
+And I feel it’s important to teach all of my dogs how prong collars and e-collars work, incase the tool is required for whatever reason (e.g. Kiwi Aversion training, etc.).
+Plus it’s super useful to teach a dog how to understand pressure to help them handle stress better.

 Hey, I’m Luzelle!